dockerizedrupal/drupalcamp-baltics-2015/README.md

 He found out that the file permissions for a project he was working on were incorrect.

-And he thought that he could safely resolve them by himself, because he already had performed a similar action a couple of times in the past for different projects.
+And he thought that he could safely resolve them by himself.

 But unfortunately at this time everything didn't go as well as he planned.